-Any student may file a formal complaint believes that has not been treated appropriately by an NWOSU student or NWOSU employee.
+Any student may file a formal complaint if he/she believes they have not been treated appropriately by an NWOSU student or NWOSU employee.
 The complaint should be addressed to the supervisor of that department or office.
-A form is accessible at www.nwosu.edu/forms/nwosu-studentemployee-general-complaint-form for filing a formal complaint.

-Formal complaints that have been addressed to the President, the Vice President of Academic Affairs, the Vice President for Administration, the Dean of Student Affairs and Enrollment Management, or the Associate Vice President for Academics / Dean of Faculty will be filed in the Office of Assessment and will be available for review by the Commission on Institutions of Higher Education of the North Central Association.
+A form is accessible at www.nwosu.edu/forms/nwosu-studentemployeegeneral-complaint-form for filing a formal complaint.
+Formal complaints that have been addressed to the President, the Executive Vice President, the Vice President for Administration, the Dean of Student Affairs and Enrollment Management, or the Associate Vice President for Academics/Dean of Faculty will be filed in the Office of Assessment and will be available for review by the Commission on Institutions of Higher Education of the North Central Association.
 In accordance with privacy policies, the identity of individuals will be protected.